 Homemade Root Beer Recipe

-Have you ever wondered what the flavour is in root beer?
+Have you ever wondered what the flavor is in root beer?
 Or why it’s called root beer?
-Well those little mysteries are unraveled for us: root beer is made of a complex combination of different roots.
+Well, those little mysteries are unraveled for us: root beer is made of a complex combination of different roots.
 Supposedly root beer was originally invented by Charles Hires, a pharmacist who made many tonics from various roots and teas for health reasons.
 He made version that was sold with the promise of purifying the blood and making cheeks rosy.

 - 4 ½ cups water